jkriege2/JKQtPlotter/examples/simpletest_ui/README.md

-# JKQtPlotter: Examples: Using a JKQtPlotter inside a Qt User Interface Designer (UI) File {#JKQtPlotterQtCreator}
+# Tutorial (JKQtPlotter): Using a JKQtPlotter inside a Qt User Interface Designer (UI) File {#JKQtPlotterQtCreator}
 This project (see `./examples/simpletest_ui/`) demonstrates how to create add a `JKQtPlotter` inside the Qt Form Editor (e.g. called from of Qt Creator) into a widget.

 ## Instructions on how to use JKQtPlotter in the Qt Form Designer

 For this to work you have to follow the steps shown below:

 1. add a new UI-file to your project and open it in the Form Editor.
-Then right-click the form and select `Promote Widgets ...`:
+Then right-click the form and select `Promote Widgets ...`:<br>
    ![step1](https://raw.githubusercontent.com/jkriege2/JKQtPlotter/master/doc/images/uidesigner_step1.png)

 2. In the dialog that opens, you have to define `JKQtPlotter` as a promotion to `QWidget` as shown below.
-Finally store the settings by clicking `Add` and closing the dialog with `Close`.
+Finally store the settings by clicking `Add` and closing the dialog with `Close`.<br>
    ![step2](https://raw.githubusercontent.com/jkriege2/JKQtPlotter/master/doc/images/uidesigner_step2.png)

-3. Now you can add a `QWidget`from the side-bar to the form and then promote it to `JKQtPlotter`, by selecting and right-clicking the `QWidget` and then selecting `Promote To | JKQtPlotter`:
+3. Now you can add a `QWidget`from the side-bar to the form and then promote it to `JKQtPlotter`, by selecting and right-clicking the `QWidget` and then selecting `Promote To | JKQtPlotter`:<br>
    ![step3](https://raw.githubusercontent.com/jkriege2/JKQtPlotter/master/doc/images/uidesigner_step3.png)